 Contrary to popular opinion, Donald Trump himself has actually never ever declared personal bankruptcy.
 It is his company that asked for bankruptcy.
 This is essential to comprehend because when businesses submit Chapter 11 bankruptcy, it allows them to create a new business plan and rearrange financing to turn things around and make a profit.
 This is why most businesses that file for bankruptcy create elaborate business restructuring plans when they are on the verge of failure, and this is why they frequently come out of bankruptcy in a much better position than ever before.

-The only sort of personal bankruptcy that is equivalent to Chapter 11 is Chapter 13.
 In Chapter 13 bankruptcy, an individual can rearrange their life, choose exactly what they want to keep and what they wish to eliminate, and they can also pay off a big chunk of their loans.
 They can do all this by producing and following a three to five year plan.
 Any financial obligations that still exist after this period of time will be forgiven by the courts.

 Many individuals are skeptical of Chapter 13 because it takes a long time and needs the filer to begin paying some financial obligations that do not need to be paid in Chapter 7.
 However, those who have a whole lot of secured debt or a lot of possessions may be wise to consider Chapter 13 as a choice.
 Like Trump’s Chapter 11 reorganization, specific Chapter 13 plans provide those who utilize them a possibility to establish a much better economic plan, and this also typically offers more versatility to the debtor.
 This is something that would not otherwise have been possible.